BLUE HORIZON 1261

 Samantha had originally planned to find a computer terminal somewhere within the building, but her slateboard's boosted transceiver had picked up a localized connection to the mainframe.
 Testing a theory, the Border collie processed the signal through her handheld unit and successfully hacked into the warehouse inventory.
 She grunted to herself, amazed that the information was so easily accessed; there didn't appear to be even a data firewall in place, and the operating system was an outdated version of one common throughout the Planetary Alignment.

 Pockets watched his partner scroll through several menus until she reached the one she wanted.
-Then with the unit's tiny keyboard, she tapped in a search request for the part they sought.
+She tapped in a search request for the part they sought.
 The information came up quickly.

 • PART NUMBER: 100-440-0.750-3434-A